What Is Diabetes Insipidus?

 Central Diabetes Insipidus

-This is the most common form of DI and is caused by damage to the pituitary gland.
-This damage means anti-diuretic hormone (ADH) cannot be stored and released normally.
+This is the most common form of DI and is caused by damage to the pituitary gland or hypothalmus.
+This damage means anti-diuretic hormone (ADH) cannot be produced, stored and/or released normally.

-According to the National Kidney and Urologic Diseases Information Clearinghouse, this type of DI is often the result of head trauma, diseases that cause brain swelling, surgery, tumor, loss of blood supply to the pituitary, or genetic conditions (NKUDIC, 2012).
+According to the National Kidney and Urologic Diseases Information Clearinghouse, this type of DI is often the result of head trauma, diseases that cause brain swelling, surgery, tumors, loss of blood supply to the pituitary, or rare genetic conditions (NKUDIC, 2012).

 Nephrogenic Diabetes Insipidus